 “Take the millstones and grind (wtachani) flour, put off your veil, strip off your robe, uncover your legs, pass through the rivers.
 Your nakedness shall be uncovered, yes, your shame shall be seen: I will take vengeance, and I will not meet you as a man.”

 The implication in the phrase, “I will not meet you as a man” is that the Hebrew god, YHWH, will treat the city as a woman meaning a male prostitute.

-Jesus was addressed as ‘tachan’; a reference to the rumor that he was a bastard.
-Jesus’ town folk are in effect telling him that as a bastard he bore the same status as a male ‘grinder of grain’ or male prostitute.
+Jesus was addressed as ‘tachan’; a reference to the rumor that he was a bastard in the sense that Mary had violated her Nazarite vows which made her marriage to Joseph, and the consequent conception of Jesus, illegitimate.
+Jesus’ town folk were, in effect, telling him that as a bastard he bore the same status as a male ‘grinder of grain’ or male prostitute.
 Since, it was well known that addressing a male as ‘tachan’ was tantamount to accusing him of prostitution, later editors of Mark changed the Aramaic ‘tachan’ to the Greek ‘tekton’ meaning carpenter.
 Jesus responded to this insult by saying in Mark 6:4:

 Then Jesus told them, “A prophet is honored everywhere except in his own hometown and among his relatives and his own family.”